Thomas-Browne/voxp/README.md

 Contributions to this package are welcome.
 You can contribute by:

-- Reporting bugs or issues on [GitHub].
+- Reporting bugs or issues on GitHub.
-- Suggesting new features or improvements on [GitHub].
+- Suggesting new features or improvements on GitHub.
 - Forking this repository and submitting a pull request.